Southern Tang: Wuyue

 The Wuyue had antagonistic relations with Wu and several conflicts occurred between the latter's pretensions to Min territory.
 The rulers of Wuyue maintained a status of vassal to the Northern dynasties as this protected them against Wu and later Southern Tang aggression.
 If attacked, their northern suzerians could strike at Southern Tang territories along the Huai River.
 This kept the Southern Tang and Wuyue in a state of equilibrium.

-When Li Bian sent messengers announcing his assumption to throne the Wuyue were the first to send their congratulations.
+When Li Bian sent messengers announcing his assumption to the throne; the Wuyue were the first to send their congratulations.
 In January 941 emissaries presented gifts from Wuyue to celebrate Li Bian's birthday.
 In August 941 the Wuyue capital of Hangzhou was devastated by fires.
 The ensuing chaos greatly distressed Qian Yuanguan, who died soon afterwards.
 Southern Tang military officers pushed for an invasion to seize Wuyue.
 Li Bian demurred to the idea: "How can I take advantage of the calamity of other people?"
-Instead an army Li Bian sent out foodstuffs for the beleaguered people of Hangzhou.
+Instead, an army from Li Bian sent out foodstuffs for the beleaguered people of Hangzhou.
 An opportune time to strike at a major rival of the Southern Tang was therefore passed over.
 Dialogue between the two states apparently ended in 942 due to their mutual contentions over Min.

 Wuyue became entangled in the Southern Tang conquest of Min.
 They sent forces to Fuzhou throughout winter 946 and spring 947.
 The combined forces of the Fuzhou garrison and Wuyue army defeated the Southern Tang in the Battle of Fuzhou.
 Subsequently, Fuzhou joined the Wuyue domain as a vassal.
 The Wuyue participated in the Later Zhou invasion of the Southern Tang.
 In 956 armies were sent capture Changzhou Xuanzhou.
 Changzhou was put under siege but the Wuyue army suffered heavy losses against a Southern Tang relief force.
 This defeat made the Wuyue army sent against Xuanzhou retreat before reaching the city.
 The Wuyue did not try attacking the Southern Tang again until 958 when Later Zhou victory was apparent.
 20,000 troops were sent to assist in the final stages of the campaign.

 Li Yu pleaded for military assistance from Qian Chu At the beginning of the Song conquest of Southern Tang.
 The Wuyue ruler instead forwarded the letter to Emperor Taizu.
 Quan Chu joined his suzerain in attacking the Southern Tang.
 Changzhou and Runzhou were seized.
 Wuyue forces joined the Song siege of Jinling.